 Man United, Brighton, Thackley: Best and worst of football stadium food

-Indeed, documenting your experience at the stadium is now a growing phenomenon on social media, with Twitter account ‘Footy Scran’ – scran being a slang word for food – asking supporters to rate and slate football clubs’ offerings.
+Indeed, documenting your experience at the stadium is now a growing phenomenon on social media, with account ‘Footy Scran’ – scran being a slang word for – asking supporters to rate and slate clubs’ offerings.

 Many teams get it wrong – with an appalling £7.50 cheese dog sold outside Manchester United’s Old Trafford ground labelled ‘criminal’ online, and Arsenal among those accused of fleecing fans with sky-high prices.

-Below, Sportsmail looks at the best and the worst of football stadium food – from the scran-tastic to the sub-scran-dard (sorry).
+Below, Sportsmail looks at the best and the worst of stadium – from the scran-tastic to the sub-scran-dard (sorry).

 Grabbing food and drink at a football stadium is now an intrinsic part of watching the sport